iturdikulov/notes/null function.md

 ---
-title: Null function
 date: 2023-03-18
+draft: true
+sr-due: 2023-03-16
+sr-ease: 250
+sr-interval: 3
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-16
-sr-interval: 3
-sr-ease: 250
 ---

+# Null function

 > Null [[function (computer programming)|function]] (or null
 > operator) is a subroutine that leaves the program state unchanged.
 When it is